 We’ve made liberal use of pub here: on Config, its fields and its new method, and on the run function.
-We now have a library crate that has a public API that we can test.
+We now have a library crate that has a public API that we can test!

-Calling the Library Crate from the Binary Crate

 Now we need to bring the code we moved to src/lib.rs into the scope of the binary crate in src/main.rs by using extern crate greprs.
 Then we’ll add a use greprs::Config line to bring the Config type into scope, and prefix the run function with our crate name as shown in Listing 12-14: